Emotional Support Animals at The College of St. Benedict

 What happens to animals that have not been approved to live on campus?

 Animals found to be living in a dwelling without approval will be removed immediately at the owner’s expense and the student may be subject to disciplinary action within the campus Residential Life conduct process.

 What documentation is required?

-CSB has a formal process, by which we work with students to determine ESA eligibility.
+CSB+SJU has a formal process by which we work with students to determine ESA eligibility.
 We are available to help students work through the process of requesting an ESA.
 Be advised that an ESA may not reside on campus prior to completing the registration process or approval process.
-Students who have a documented mental or psychiatric disability, who wish to request an ESA, must take the following steps:
+Students who have a documented mental health disability, who wish to request an ESA, must take the following steps:

-- Online Form: Complete the Housing Accommodation Request Form.
+- Online Form: Complete the ESA Request Form (link here)